-The UoCs emphasise the importance of a strong professional network comprising external partners and colleagues within the organisation.
+All three UoCs in this package emphasise the importance of a strong professional network comprising external partners and colleagues within the organisation.

 According to Indeed, professional networking involves building relationships with professionals in the same and related fields.
 It enables mutually beneficial connections that contribute to career growth.
 The primary aim is to seek assistance from network members and offer help in return.